Formosa Airlines Flight 7623: Aircraft

 The aircraft involved was a Saab 340B registered as B-12255 with serial number 337.
 It was manufactured on 30 April 1993 and had since then accumulated 8,076 hours and 28 minutes of flight hours.
-It was equipped with two General Electric CT7-9B turboprop engines, both of which had a combined total of 13,600 working hours.
+It was equipped with two General Electric CT7-9B turboprop engines, which had a combined total of 13,600 working hours.

 Crew

-In command was 43-year-old Captain Fei Kuo-pang, a line instructor and a former Air Force veteran who joined Formosa Airlines in 1989, and had clocked about 11,000 total flight hours, including 6,455 hours on the Saab 340.
+In command was 43-year-old Captain Fei Kuo-pang, a line instructor and Air Force veteran who joined Formosa Airlines in 1989, and had logged about 11,000 total flight hours, including 6,455 hours on the Saab 340.
 Captain Fei had been on duty for more than 11 hours prior to the accident, and had flown a total of nine flights.
 The accident flight was supposed to be his last flight of the day.

-The co-pilot was 28-year-old First Officer Hung Chi-ping, who had been hired by Formosa Airlines in October of the previous year and was still in line training at the time of the accident, and with only 305 total flight hours, 44 hours were on the Saab 340.
+The co-pilot was 28-year-old First Officer Hung Chi-ping, who had been hired by Formosa Airlines in October of the previous year and was still in line training at the time of the accident.
+He had only 305 total flight hours, 44 of which were on the Saab 340.

-Seated in the observer's seat was 40-year-old First Officer Cheu Der-kun, also a retired Air Force pilot, he was scheduled to be on this flight to familiarize himself with the aircraft, as he had been promoted to be trained as a Saab 340 captain.
+Seated in the observer's seat was 40-year-old First Officer Cheu Der-kun, also a retired Air Force pilot.
+He was scheduled to be on this flight to familiarize himself with the aircraft, as he had been promoted to be trained as a Saab 340 captain.
 He had a total of 5,588 flight hours, including 613 hours on the Saab 340.
 53-year-old mechanic Wu Kai-ying was also on-board, who had been working on the Saab 340 ever since he was hired by Formosa Airlines 8 years previously.